jesseharold/nytreact/README.md

  - change to es2015 style
  - make it look nicer
  - add a "loading" spinner for after api call, before results returned
- - make it so you can add more comments after saving an article
+ - make it so you can edit comment in saved articles